 My wife and I were having an a somewhat impromptu conversation with a couple of our ministry partners (they know who they are).
 As we talked the issue of achieving one’s dreams (or failure to do so) came up, along with issue of regret.
 That led me into what I hoped was a somewhat inspirational speech of sorts.
-Well, with some further reflection, I think maybe I should have said it this way instead.
+With further reflection, it occurred to me that I could have done better.
+This i what I should have said…

 John and Bill were next-door neighbors and were in their 60s.
 Bill came over to John’s yard where John was working on his car.
 John had a sports car.
 It was pretty obvious that it once was a sleek powerful machine.
 But now it looked quite beat up, and the oil stain on the driveway suggested that this car was really struggling.
 Bill asked him about his car.

 John said, “Oh I have had this baby since soon after I could drive.
 I loved to go out and cruise through town in it.
 I loved to go out into remote stretches and floor it.
 I just loved it.
 I, ummm, still love it, but it seems like I spend more time now trying to keep it running and held together than I do driving it.
 I see,” looking at Bill’s car in his driveway, “that you have a nice— practical car.”

 And Bill’s car was practical.
 Safe.
 Reliable.
 It was the type of car one might expect of a man entering his retirement years.

 Bill replied, “Yeah, it is nothing fancy, but it really works for what I need it for.
 I use it to get around town, go out with my wife, and the grand kids.
 It’s really what I need.
 But I do have a sports car as well.
 I also got it soon after I could drive.”

 John wanted to see it, so Bill invited him over to look in his garage where there were in fact two vehicles.
 The first car was a fiery beast much like what John’s car used to be.
 But while John’s car was falling apart, Bill’s looked to be in excellent condition.
 John expressed admiration of it.